GMOD/jblast-jbconnect-hook/jblast-tools/config/readme.md

-tool_conf.xml references jbrowse tools and is responsible for the tool menu sidebar in galaxy.
+These files will be placed in the Galaxy /config directory

-The file should be placed in the Galaxy /config directory
+If there was already a galaxy.ini file, it will be saved as galaxy.ini.bak